27 Historical Fiction Books About Women in STEM

 Book Summary

 While many male scientists raced to beat each other to a polio vaccine so they could achieve notoriety, Dorothy’s eye remained on the goal of saving lives.
-Her name was commonly left off of the scientific discoveries she made in favor of her male co-workers, but she still forged diligently ahead.
+Her name was often left off the scientific discoveries she made, in favor of her male co-workers, but she still forged ahead diligently.

 Book Summary

 Hedy Kiesler first rose to prominence as an Austrian Jewish actress known for her scandalous nude role in the film Ecstasy.
-Her husband is known for something more sinister – supplying Hilter’s regime with weapons.
+Her husband is known for something more sinister: supplying Hitler’s regime with weapons.

 When she’s able to flee her husband’s tight control, she lands in Hollywood and is rebranded as Hedy Lamarr.
-While she has personal success, her private life continues to be difficult.
+While she has personal success, her private life remains difficult.
 However, she has a secret.
-External beauty aside, Hedy is a brilliant inventor, and she’s come up with a new technology that will change not only war defense, but the way the world communicates.
+External beauty aside, Hedy is a brilliant inventor, and she’s come up with a new technology that will change not only war defense but also the way the world communicates.

 Book Summary